Realizing Topological Quantum Walks on NISQ Digital Quantum Computer

 \section{Acknowledgment}

 We acknowledge the use of IBM Quantum services for this work.
 The views expressed are those of the authors, and do not reflect the official policy or position of IBM or the IBM Quantum team.
-MKG acknowledge fruitful discussions with Tapan Mishra, Beno\^{i}t Vermersch, Aniket Rath, Vittorio Vitale and Sudeshna Madhual.
-MKG acknowledges the support received for this research, which was partially funded by the National Science and Technology Council (NSTC) of Taiwan through NSTC 112-2811-M-007-050.
+MKG acknowledge fruitful discussions with Bhanu Pratap Das, Beno\^{i}t Vermersch, Tapan Mishra, Aniket Rath, Vittorio Vitale and Sudeshna Madhual.
+MKG acknowledges the support received for this research, which was partially funded by the National Science and Technology Council (NSTC) of Taiwan through NSTC 112-2811-M-007-050. \begin{appendices}